SarahTamayao/GroupProject---UBFinder/README.md

 **Required Must-have Stories**

-- [X] Users can view app icon and login page
+- [ ] Users can view app icon and login page (Completed)
-- [X]  Users can login and view the homepage with buttons to go to the dining page and studying page
+- [ ] Users can login and view the homepage with buttons to go to the dining page and studying page (Completed)
-- [ ] Users can rate different dining areas
+- [ ] Users can rate different dining areas - Completed
 - [ ] Users can rate different study spots
 - [ ] Users can view existing ratings for dining areas
 - [ ] Users can view existing ratings for study spots